 Cancelation 120 to 0 days prior to departure loses 100% of full gross fare.

 A minimum of 50% nonrefundable deposit is required at the time of booking.
 Final payment is due 90 days prior to stay/beginning of extension.

 After final payment, cancellations for any reason are subject to a penalty.
 Penalties vary depending on package.
-Cancellations at 30 days or less are nonrefundable (60 days for Denali & Talkeetna Wilderness Rail Adventure, and 90 days for Machu Picchu).
+Cancellations at 60 days or less are nonrefundable (90 days for Machu Picchu).

 Included in your fare:

 Group transfers and baggage handling between airport/vessel on embark/disembark day

 Entry fees to national parks/preserves

 Premium wine, beer and liquor (excludes super-premium wines)

 Refer to your final guest documents for any additional inclusions specific to your itinerary and vessel

 Not included in your fare: